nfisher23/nickolasfisher.com/content/blog/How-to-Provision-a-Linux-VM-With-Kibana-Using-Ansible.md

 $ molecule converge
 ```

 And the playbook will install kibana successfully.
-Once it comes up, you should navigate to [http://192.168.56.121:5601,](http://192.168.56.121:5601,) and you&#39;ll see kibana&#39;s home page.
-If you don&#39;t have any backing elasticsearch database, then you&#39;ll see an error, but bring on up at the port in the kibana.yml.j2 template and that error will go away.
+Once it comes up, you should navigate to [http://192.168.56.121:5601,](http://192.168.56.121:5601,) and you'll see kibana's home page.
+If you don't have any backing elasticsearch database, then you'll see an error, but bring on up at the port in the kibana.yml.j2 template and that error will go away.